 - Establish a special enrollment period for HealthCare.gov, the Illinois ACA Marketplace.
 Being uninsured significantly increases the risk and spread of COVID-19 by shutting people out of necessary support and care.

-If Illinois wants to dramatically reduce COVID-19 infection and transmission rates in our state and throughout the world, state officials should implement our recommendations and expand access to affordable, comprehensive health coverage.
+If Illinois wants to dramatically reduce COVID-19 infection and transmission rates in our state and throughout the country, state officials should implement our recommendations and expand access to affordable, comprehensive health coverage.

 Legal Council advocates are working harder than ever before to make sure those most in need have access to the care and services they need to stay safe and healthy.
 We will keep you updated as our advocacy continues.